angular/angular/aio/content/guide/deprecations.md

   There are currently no plans to make this available in `provideRouter`.
 * `errorHandler` - Developers should instead subscribe to `Router.events`
   and filter for `NavigationError`.

+The following properties are meant to be read-only:
+* navigated - This has been found to be used as a way to force the router to reprocess a URL when `onSameUrlNavigation` is set to `'ignore'`.
+Instead, set `onSameUrlNavigation: 'reload'` in the extra options of the `Router.navigate` method.

 <a id="relativeLinkResolution"></a>